madschristensen99/honorRoll/README.md

 We evaluated several approaches for AI video generation:

-1. **Livepeer Text-to-Image-to-Video**: While more cost-effective, this approach (converting text to images and then to video using ffmpeg) produces blurrier outputs with less coherent motion.
+1. **Livepeer Text-to-Image-to-Video**: While more cost-effective, this approach (converting text to images and then to video and adjusting length using ffmpeg) produces blurrier outputs with less coherent motion.
 We've included this implementation in the `textToimgTovideo` directory for reference.

 2. **fal.ai Fast-SVD Model** (Current Implementation): Offers a good balance between quality and cost.
 This model produces decent quality videos with reasonable generation times and costs.